nicolasdespres/respect/RELATED_WORK.md

 The goal is to have an overview of the eco-system around this topic to borrow ideas and to drive implementation.

-This section is not meant to be accurate event if we try to stay objective here.
+This section is not meant to be accurate even if we try to stay objective here.

 ## [json-schema](https://github.com/hoxworth/json-schema)